munificent/craftinginterpreters/book/scanning.md

 Finally, the last interesting bit is that when we create the token, we also produce the actual string *value* that will be used later by the interpreter.
 Here, that conversion only requires a `substring()` to strip off the surrounding quotes.
-If Lox supported escapes sequences like `\n`, we'd unescape those here.
+If Lox supported escape sequences like `\n`, we'd unescape those here.

 ### Number literals